-In summary collectively the IKE Deposit, Empress Deposit, Greater Empress area and IKE District target areas as described warrant substantial exploration programs.
+In summary, the IKE Deposit, Empress Deposit, Greater Empress area and IKE District target areas as described warrant substantial exploration programs.
+The Company has the permits in-hand for the potential work programs.

 IKE District Capped Royalties

 Amarc has a 100% interest in the IKE, Granite, Juno and Galore Properties, which make up the IKE District.
 The mineral claims comprising the Juno Property were staked and are owned 100% by the Company.